alpas/alpasdev/src/main/resources/docs/configuration.md

 <a name="configs"></a>
 ### [Configs](#configs)

 Alpas uses strongly typed config classes for configuring the framework.
-All these configs live under the `configs` folder.
+All these configs live in the `configs` folder.

 <a name="custom-configs"></a>
 #### Custom Configs